 This course is based on the new book by Tristan Gooley, The Walker's Guide to Outdoor Clues & Signs.

-Please subscribe to the newsletter at the bottom of this page for details of this and all other course dates.
+Please subscribe to the newsletter at the bottom of this page for details of all future course dates.

 This one day course provides a general introduction to natural navigation.
 It is ideal for those who enjoy the outdoors, including: walkers, sailors, pilots, explorers, travellers, map-lovers, expedition members, adventurers and those curious about the world around us.